ChillerDragon/debian-gnome/README.md

 Assuming you have a fresh installed debian with network connection.
-More details on how to set it up and comments on all the following commands can be found in the comments of the debian-razer.sh script.
+More details on how to set it up and comments on all the following commands can be found in the comments of the debian-setup.sh script.

 sudo and software
 -----------------